-PROFESSIONAL SUITABILITY PROCEDURES PART 1 - SUBSTANTIVE
+PART 1 - SUBSTANTIVE

-I. Introduction and Delegations of Functions
+I. Introduction

 - 1. Under Article 3.2.7 of the University's Articles of Government, the Vice-Chancellor is responsible 'for the maintenance of student discipline and, within the rules and procedures provided for within these Articles, for suspension or expulsion of students on disciplinary grounds and for implementing decisions to expel students for academic reasons.'
 Article 10.2 of the Articles of Government states that 'the University Council, after consultation with the Senate and representatives of the students, shall make rules with respect to the students, including procedures for suspension and expulsion.'
 The Professional Suitability Procedures made by the Council after consultation are set out below. - 2.
-These procedures relate to all students registered on programmes of study that lead to provisional or full registration with an appropriate Professional Body or which confer a professional qualification or entitlement to practise a particular profession or calling; a list of which is at Appendix A. This list may be amended by the relevant Dean of Faculty or the Dean of Academic Quality and Enhancement as necessary. - 3.
-The Vice-Chancellor, Deputy-Vice-Chancellor or other named post holders, including the Dean of Students, may delegate powers and responsibilities, as identified under these Procedures, to a designated alternate (nominee) either generally or in respect of a particular case or in relation to any area of her/his responsibility under these Procedures unless otherwise stated.
-The expression "Vice-Chancellor" may be therefore be interpreted throughout these Procedures as meaning the Vice-Chancellor of the University, Deputy Vice-Chancellor of the University or their nominee, unless otherwise stated.
+These procedures are not related to a student's academic performance.
+Responsibility for procedures governing a student's academic progression is exercised by the Senate (Article 3.3 of the Articles of Government). - 3.
+These procedures relate to all students registered on programmes of study that lead to provisional or full registration with an appropriate Professional Body or which confer a professional qualification or entitlement to practise a particular profession or calling; a list of which is at Appendix A. This list may be amended by the relevant Dean of Faculty or the Dean of Academic Quality and Enhancement as necessary. - 4.
+The University is a community whose members work and, often, live together, and expects certain standards of behaviour.
+The University owes a duty of care and responsibility to members of the public within the local community.
+The University is entitled to protect and defend its name and reputation.
+Whilst it is not the University wish to control all aspects of student life the University must take cognisance of the standards of behaviour set from time to time by the relevant professional body/ies whose functions include maintaining and protecting the health, well-being and confidence of the public and regulating those working in the profession, their employers and their education and training.
+Therefore, these Rules and Procedures extend to cover any misconduct inside and outside the University, including during a student's social life, if that misconduct raises doubt about a student's professional suitability. - 5.
+The underlying principle is to provide an impartial process for dealing with problems of student discipline.
+The rules and procedures do not seek to reflect the criminal justice system or the criminal standard of proof.
+It is therefore only necessary for misconduct to be proved on the 'balance of probabilities' (often expressed as 'more likely than not'), rather than 'beyond reasonable doubt'. - 6.
+The existence of the Professional Suitability Procedure, including the definition of misconduct, will be brought to the attention of every relevant student on first registering as a student. - 7.
+Where the operation of this procedure causes substantial disadvantage to disabled students in comparison to those who are not disabled the University will make adjustments to the procedure which are reasonable if they may ameliorate the disadvantage.